-3.1 North Island
+3.1 North Island/Te Ika-a-Māui

 Each of the North Island natural flow sites and their corresponding methodology section area listed in Table 3-1.

 Table 3-1: A list of North Island "natural" flow sites and the corresponding methodology section.